QuantEcon/lecture-python-programming.myst/lectures/oop_intro.md

 ## Overview

-[Object Oriented Programming](https://en.wikipedia.org/wiki/Object-oriented_programming) (OOP) is one of the major paradigms in programming.
+[Object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) (OOP) is one of the major paradigms in programming.

 The traditional programming paradigm (think Fortran, C, MATLAB, etc.) is called *procedural*.